-Refresh: Starts with registration of a REFRESH command and ends when ^tRFC is register: all banks idle state.
+Refresh: Starts with registration of a REFRESH command and ends when ^tRFC is all: tRP is met.
+After tRP is met, all banks will be in the idle state.

+Accessing

-Accessing mode
+mode

-Starts with registration of the LOAD MODE command and ends when ^tMRD has been met.
-After ^tMRD is met, the DDR2 SDRAM will be in the
+tMRD has been met.
+After tMRD is met, the DDR2 SDRAM will be in the all banks idle state.